Raff10/EasyGo/README.md

 # Getting started
 Coding test for job application at EasyGo
 The test was done using the latest version of Cypress (Version 13), Javascirpt and Cucumber BDD tool.
-To run the UI test locally, start by cloning the repo with the following command:

-git clone git@github.com:Raff10/EasyGo.git
+To download the repository onto your local machine, you will need to setup a SSH key to clone the repo (with the following command): git clone git@github.com:Raff10/EasyGo.git

 Navigate to the cloned directory and with nvm installed, run nvm install.
 This will install the current version of node the project requires.